BenMejedAmen/Default-Credit-Card-Payment-Project/README.md

 # Default-Credit-Card-Payment-Project
-Predict the default behavior of credit card customers and analyze the UCI default data set of credit card customers, which contains information such as defaults, demographics, credit data, payment history, and billing statements of credit card customers in Taiwan from April 2005 to September 2005.
+Predict the default behavior of credit card customers and analyze the UCI default data set of credit card customers, which contains informations such as defaults, demographics, credit data, payment history, and billing statements of credit card customers in Taiwan from April 2005 to September 2005.
 The analysis is divided into different steps:

 - Data exploration: describe attributes and understand each feature (structure, size, dimensions and the relationship between the different features).